Scaly-headed parrot: Distribution and habitat

 The scaly-headed parrot inhabits a variety of landscapes that vary geographically.
 In the north and west of its range it favors deciduous and gallery forest in the somewhat dry caatinga and Chaco.
 In the southeast it is found in more humid evergreen and semi-deciduous forests including those dominated by Araucaria.
 It Brazil it reaches elevations of 1500 to 1600 m and in Argentinal up to 2000 m.

-Feral scaly-headed parrots have been observed breeding since 2017 in the parks of Malaga, Spain.
+Feral scaly-headed parrots have been observed breeding since 2017 in the parks of Málaga, Spain.
 In one Spanish case a female scaly-headed parrot was observed successfully raising hybrid offspring with a male orange-winged amazon (Amazona amazonica).